illi4/stock-screener/README.md

 - To scan and shortlist, run `python scanner.py --scan -method=anx`.
   - Use `method` to specify the method used (`mri` or `anx`).
 - To simulate scanning as of a particular date, use the `-date` parameter (the format is `YYYY-MM-DD`).
 For example, `python scanner.py --update -date=2021-01-05`.
-- Helper scripts (note: requires configuring Google credentials in order to work):
+- Helper scripts (note: requires configuring Google credentials in order to work).
+Use `-method` parameter as this will influence which spreadsheet is used.
    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.
    - `simulator.py` simulates outcomes per the spreadsheet.